spaceconcordia/space-script/tgz-wizard/readme.md

 ## build_coreutils.sh :

     Description :
-        - Downloads and builds coreutils for the Q6 (we needed the to compile the 'split' command.
+        - Downloads and builds coreutils for the Q6 (needed to compile the 'split' command.)

 ## cross_compile_coreutils.sh :
         - performs the ./configure step, assuming the ./bootstrap has been run already.
 Then you can 'make'.